 The campus has established policies governing student conduct, academic dishonesty, discrimination, and harassment/abuse as well as specific reporting requirements in certain cases.
 If you have a grievance regarding unfair treatment towards yourself, please reference the procedures and resources identified above.
 If you learn about, observe, or witness misconduct or other wrongdoing you may be required to report that misconduct or abuse.
-Depending on the situation, it may be appropriate to consult with your advisor, Graduate Program Coordinator, or other campus resources (such as the UW Office of Equity and Diversity, Graduate School, Mc Burney Disability Resource Center, Employee Assistance Office, Ombuds Office, and University Health Services).
+Depending on the situation, it may be appropriate to consult with your advisor or Graduate Program Coordinator.